Madame Roland: Political ideas

 The name of Madame Roland is inextricably linked to the Girondins.
 Both she and her husband were considered to be part of the leadership of this political faction, also called the Brissotins after their leader Jacques Pierre Brissot.
-Originally, the Girondins - and also the Rolands - were part of the wider Jacobin movement.
+Originally, the Girondins — and also the Rolands — were part of the wider Jacobin movement.
 As the revolution progressed, they began to distance themselves from the Jacobins, who became dominated by radical Parisian leaders like Georges Danton and Jean-Paul Marat.
-The Girondins opposed the influence Paris had on national politics in preference to federalism; many of the Girondins politicians came from outside the capital.
+The Girondins opposed the influence Paris had on national politics in preference to federalism; many of the Girondin politicians came from outside the capital.
 They belonged to the bourgeoisie and positioned themselves as the guardians of the rule of law against the lawlessness of the masses.
 In this aspect too they differed fundamentally from the Jacobins, who saw themselves as the representatives of the sans-culottes, the workers, and shopkeepers.

+Madame Roland’s ideas on women and their rights closely followed the ideals articulated by Jean Jacques Rousseau, and differed from the more expansive early feminist arguments for equal political rights of people such as Olympe de Gouges.
+In 1783 her ideas of on women’s roles remained relatively conventional, but soon began to shift.
+She believed like many other members of Girondin club in the existence of "natural" divisions between the sexes.
+However, she also developed her thinking along Rousseauian lines to emphasize the importance of women as the moral center of the home, thus influencing men and children, extending the home and the moral center of the nation.
+Rousseau’s glorification of women’s private virtues as the foundation for a new social order influenced many, despite his emphasis on circumscribed domestic and public gender roles.
+She saw women’s sensitivity – their sensibility – to be their greatest form of influence and power.
+Thus she felt that it was supremely important that women not only define the domestic but through it form a critical intellectual and moral influence upon men.

+Madame Roland found in Rousseau’s model of femininity a path for attaining domestic happiness.
+Yet she also felt its constraints, stating that she was annoyed with being born a woman in her century, not least because she did not feel suited to the gender norms of the day, musing she would have fared better as a woman in the Roman or Spartan Empires.